PixelogicDev/gruveebackend/README.md

 ### Golang and VSCode Extensions

 We have found some awesome workflows and tools to get us up and running with Golang.
-This repo includes a [`.vscode/settings.json`](.vscode/settings.json) & [`.vscode/extensions.json`](.vscode/extensions.json) which will allow you to automatically download the recommended extenstions and keeps your repo styling in sync with all the contributors.
-If you find more extenstions please join the [PixelogicDev Discord](https://discordapp.com/invite/8NFtvp5) and share with us so we can add it to the project!
+This repo includes a [`.vscode/settings.json`](.vscode/settings.json) & [`.vscode/extensions.json`](.vscode/extensions.json) which will allow you to automatically download the recommended extensions and keeps your repo styling in sync with all the contributors.
+If you find more extensions please join the [PixelogicDev Discord](https://discordapp.com/invite/8NFtvp5) and share with us so we can add it to the project!

 ### Grüvee Backend File Path

 Make sure `gruveebackend` is in your GOPATH (This helps a lot.
 We promise.)

 1. Clone repo from Github
-2. Open up `GOPATH/src/github.com/`
+1. Open up `GOPATH/src/github.com/`
-3. Create folder called `pixelogicdev`
+1. Create folder called `pixelogicdev`
-4.  `cd pixelogicdev` and move/clone `gruveebackend` into this folder
+1. `cd pixelogicdev` and move/clone `gruveebackend` into this folder

 ### Running Functions Locally